Devendrar Jayanti: Criticism

 Devendrar Jayanti is among the celebrations sometimes criticised as being designed mainly as expressions of caste pride and political power, which sometimes turn into inter-caste violence.

 These critics are rebutted by people who say that every caste has its own leader and the people are celebrating the memories of their leaders.
-Despite of these arguments every year the government is struggling to maintain the law and order during these celebrations.
+Despite these arguments every year the government is struggling to maintain the law and order during these celebrations.